S&P cuts ratings on five Spanish banks

-But S&P left unchanged its ratings on the country's two biggest banks, Santander (SAN.MC) and Banco Bilbao Vizcaya Argentaria.
+But S&P left unchanged its ratings on the country's two biggest banks, Santander (SAN.MC) and Banco Bilbao Vizcaya Argentaria (BBVA.MC).

 S&P lowered its rating on Banco Popular (POP.MC), Bankinter (BKT.MC) and Bankia (BKIA.MC) to 'BB-plus' from 'BBB-minus' and cut the ratings of two other banks, Banca Civica and Banco Financiero de Ahorros.
 BFA is Bankia's parent company.